mjh65/navitab/README.md

 appropriate.

-If using an IDE that does not support CMake (eg Xcode) then it will first be necessary to use cmake to generate a build project for the IDE in question.
+If using an IDE that does not support CMake (eg Xcode) then it will first be necessary to use cmake to generate a native project for the IDE in question.
 Navitab currently provides a configuration preset `xcode` for Apple's XCode IDE.

 ### Shell/command-line